-31st World Congress on Controversies in Obstetrics, Gynecology and Infertility (COGI) Vienna, Austria, will submit application for accreditation by the European Accreditation Council for Continuing Medical Education (EACCME®).
+31st World Congress on Controversies in Obstetrics, Gynecology and Infertility (COGI) Vienna, Austria, has submitted application for accreditation by the European Accreditation Council for Continuing Medical Education (EACCME®).

 The EACCME® is an institution of the European Union of Medical Specialists (UEMS), www.uems.eu.

 The CME accreditation is valid for the main congress program only and does not cover the company-sponsored symposia.